 Of course, the biggest benefit to challenging the administrative per se license suspension is that an you can get your license back, allowing you to drive, even if your case hasn’t yet gone to court.

 Following the challenge, there will be a hearing to decide whether or not you keep your license.
 It will not deal specifically with the DUI charge, any convictions, or penalties for the DUI.
-However, a criminal defense attorney will use this hearing to gather the evidence the police and prosecution have against you, and use this evidence to build a strong DUI defense for you.
+However, a Campbell County criminal defense lawyer will use this hearing to gather the evidence the police and prosecution have against you, and use this evidence to build a strong DUI defense for you.